VishalRamesh50/Husky-Bot/docs/DOCUMENTATION.md

 **Note:**
 - Will not execute if course-role does not exist.
 - Will not execute if 26 letters already exist on the category's reaction role message.
-- Will not execute if the given course already has a reaction role on the given message.
+- Will not execute if the given course already has a reaction channel on the given message.
-- Will create a reaction role for the associated category and use the next letter it's trigger.
+- Will create a reaction channel for the associated category and use the next letter it's trigger.
 - Will edit the category description so that the new course's description is listed relative to the other courses with the lower course number being listed higher.

 **Purpose:** A shortcut which does not require the user to manually create a new reaction role and provide all the necessary metadata.
 Also saves user from updating category description.